 Stages of Change Group

 This group is built on the groundbreaking work of Prochaska and DiClemente.
-Their Transtheoretical model helps clients meet clients where they are currently at – for example, some clients do not think they have a substance abuse or mental health problem; rather than be confrontational, counselors know that these clients are in the precontemplative stage of change and that psychoeducation is needed.
+Their Trans-theoretical model helps clinicians meet clients where they are – for example, some clients do not think they have a substance abuse or mental health problem; rather than be confrontational, counselors know that these clients are in the precontemplative stage of change and that psychoeducation is needed.
 Other clients are further along and need help making better plans or learning how to execute those plans.